CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-Auth-UsernameAndPasswordToken-Class" />Class Carbon.Auth.UsernameAndPasswordToken.Class

-> Wrapper for manage an Authentication Token in form of Username/Password.
+> Wrapper to manage an Authentication Token in form of Username/Password.

 #### <a name="Carbon-Auth-UsernameAndPasswordToken-Class-Constructor" />Constructor